 From cutting boards to cutting blocks, Chestnut Street Market has grown from creating imaginative natural recipes to visualizing the love of the garden through handprinted textile and paper goods.
 Guided by a broad palate, we fuse hand-drawn illustrations of unique produce with hand-pulled printmaking techniques to create interesting visual flavors and textures for all of our products.
-From kitchen towels and market totes to original recipes and cookbook illustrations, you are bound to run into our designs around any corner.
+From a generous selection of high-quality tops, totes, and towels, to original recipes and cookbook illustrations, you are bound to run into our designs around any corner.

 Raised on paints and textiles, Elizabeth was formally-trained in classical studio arts.
 Later, she was introduced to the lyrics of the kitchen after professional strolls through several local restaurants (throughout the Midwest and South).
 Back home, she put these passions into the mixing bowl and created Chestnut Street Market – a studio producing unique designs on fine-quality textiles and paper goods.

 We make everything in small batches from our home in Cincinnati.